SDGforskning/sdg-strings/SDG13_query_action_WoS.md

           ("natural" OR "anthropogenic" OR "environmental" OR "climat$" OR "man-made") NEAR/3 ("hazard*" OR "catastroph*" OR "disaster*")
           )
-          OR ("extreme$" NEAR/3 ("climat*" OR "weather" OR "precipitation" OR "rain" OR "snow")) OR "drought$" OR "flood*" OR "heatwave$" OR "cold spells" OR "tropical cyclone$" OR "typhoon$" OR "hurricane$" OR "storm surge$"
+          OR ("extreme$" NEAR/3 ("climat*" OR "weather" OR "precipitation" OR "rain" OR "snow" OR "temperature$")) OR "drought$" OR "flood*" OR "heatwave$" OR "heat-wave$"OR "cold spells" OR "tropical cyclone$" OR "typhoon$" OR "hurricane$" OR "storm$"
-          OR "earthquake$" OR "volcanic activity" OR "volcanic emission$" OR "volcanic eruption$" OR "landslide$" OR "rockslide$" OR "surface collapse$" OR "mud flow$" OR "land-slide$" OR "rock-slide$" OR "mud-flow$"
+          OR "earthquake$" OR "volcanic activit*" OR "volcanic emission$" OR "volcanic eruption$" OR "landslide$" OR "rockslide$" OR "surface collapse$" OR "mud flow$" OR "land-slide$" OR "rock-slide$" OR "mud-flow$"
           OR "tipping point$"